collapsed-stacks/startups/questions/3032/getting-to-know-the-market-industry.md

 - posted by: [Robert Indries](https://stackexchange.com/users/5746668/robert-indries) on 2015-02-06
 - score: 1

-<p>Just as @jdero answered, the <strong>WorldBank</strong> has all of the financial informations you need.
-It is very detailed and you can filter it in many ways, including period.</p>
+Just as @jdero answered, the **WorldBank** has all of the financial informations you need.
+It is very detailed and you can filter it in many ways, including period.

-<p>I know this for sure because my girlfriend works in a large bank and she uses the WorldBank's statistics to make reports and take financial decisions.</p>
+I know this for sure because my girlfriend works in a large bank and she uses the WorldBank's statistics to make reports and take financial decisions.

-<p>On the other hand, if you want to know about trends, I highly suggest <strong>Google Trends</strong> (<a href="http://www.google.com/trends/" rel="nofollow">http://www.google.com/trends/</a>).
-The site is very helpful because interest or trends today can be measured in searches, and Google does a great job there.</p>
+On the other hand, if you want to know about trends, I highly suggest **Google Trends** (http://www.google.com/trends/).
+The site is very helpful because interest or trends today can be measured in searches, and Google does a great job there.

-<p>There, you can write whatever company name (or basically anything) you want to learn about and it also allows you to filter the data in many ways.</p>
+There, you can write whatever company name (or basically anything) you want to learn about and it also allows you to filter the data in many ways.

-<p>These two tools, I believe, can resolve your query.</p>
+These two tools, I believe, can resolve your query.

-<p>Hope this helps!</p>
+Hope this helps!

-<p>Robert</p>
+Robert

 ## Answer 3705